-This page collects free printable handouts for doulas to share with their clients, or childbirth educators to use in birth preparation classes.
-You’re also welcome to send out links to anything you find here.
+This page collects free printable handouts for doulas to share with their clients, or for childbirth educators to use in birth preparation classes.
+You’re also welcome to share links to anything you find here.

 - Are you ready for a baby? a handout with questions to ask yourself.

 - Improving Overall Health and Increasing Fertility: One-Page Handout.

 - Six-Page Handout with all the details; includes the “Are you ready?” questionnaire.

 - 7-Week Series Outline: This set of handouts basically summarizes all of the information I cover during the series, along with illustrations of positions for labor and birth.